OET Writing Scoring Criteria Explained

 What Each Criterion Measures in Detail

-The following breakdown is based on the official OET assessment criteria published by Cambridge Assessment English.
-Based on our analysis of 9,500+ corrected letters, the criteria most candidates struggle with are Overall Task Fulfilment and Appropriateness of Language — not grammar or vocabulary.
+The following breakdown is based on the official OET assessment criteria published by CBLA (Cambridge Boxhill Language Assessment), which owns the OET.
+Based on our analysis of 11,000+ corrected letters, the criteria most candidates struggle with are Purpose, Content, and Genre & Style — not Language.

 What Grade B Requires in Each Area

 Grade B (score of 350) is the minimum accepted by most healthcare regulatory bodies, including the NMC, GMC, and AHPRA.
-To achieve it, candidates typically need to score at least 4 out of 6 across most criteria.
+To achieve it, candidates need consistently strong scores across all six criteria — there is no single area you can afford to neglect.

-Language is consistently professional and appropriate for the context.
-Minor lapses in register do not impede communication.
+Tone and register are consistently professional and appropriate for the reader.
+Minor lapses in style do not impede communication.

 Organisation & Layout

 The letter follows a logical structure with clear paragraphing.
-Layout conventions are observed.
-Information flows naturally from opening to closing.
+Layout conventions are observed and information flows naturally from opening to closing.

 Frequently Asked Questions